xebia-functional/fetch/docs/src/main/tut/index.md

 ---
 layout: home
 technologies:
- - scala: ["Scala", "Fetch is written in Scala and supports both Scala (JVM) and Scala.js (JavaScript environments)"]
+ - first: ["Scala", "Fetch is written in Scala and supports both Scala (JVM) and Scala.js (JavaScript environments)"]
- - cats: ["Cats", "Fetch uses cats' Free Monad implementation as well as some of its data types."]
+ - second: ["Cats", "Fetch uses cats' Free Monad implementation as well as some of its data types."]
- - fp: ["Functional Programming", "Fetch is implemented using the Free Monad and Interpreter pattern."]
+ - third: ["Functional Programming", "Fetch is implemented using the Free Monad and Interpreter pattern."]
 ---

 ## Installation